PostHog/posthog.com/contents/blog/cheaper-analytics.md

 * You can now use PostHog's product and web analytics for up to 80% less, making us cheaper than any popular competitive product.

 * This is possible because we've introduced new event processing option that allows you to capture events without person information.

-Previously we processed every event with person information.
+* Previously we processed every event with person information.
+Now, you can choose when you need this level of detail for a person you are tracking.

 * This allows us to reduce our costs for events that do not need person information.
-We're passing this saving to our customers.
+We're passing this saving onto our customers.

-* If you use this option, we are by far the cheapest way to track your product compared to any major analytics competitor.
+* We've split the prices for existing customers, so you'll see an extra line item called "Person profiles" on your invoice. **Your overall price has not gone up**, it's simply split between the new base event price and the person profile add-on.

 <br />